Impact of temporary lockdown on disease extinction in assortative networks: Theoretical Formulation

 For more complex assortative networks, such as having a gamma distribution for the degrees, obtaining an analytical expression for \( \Upsilon^{(1)} \) is generally intractable.
 Nevertheless, \( \Upsilon^{(1)} \) can be determined numerically.
 Regardless of the method used to obtain \( \Upsilon^{(1)} \), to maintain a constant \( R_0 \) across different degree distribution types, one must adjust the ratio \( \beta / \gamma \) such that \( R_0 \) satisfies Eq.~\eqref{eq:reproductive_number_hmf}.

-Importantly, when demographic stochasticity is accounted for, the endemic state becomes metastable~\cite{dykman_1994_Large_fluctuations}, and the system ultimately arrives at a disease-free state with probability one.
+Importantly, accounting for demographic noise (due to the discreteness of individuals), the endemic state becomes metastable~\cite{dykman_1994_Large_fluctuations}, and the system ultimately arrives at a disease-free state with probability one.
 Here, for a large population (or network) size, $N\gg 1$, the lifetime of the metastable state is very long, and extinction only occurs after the system experiences a sufficiently large fluctuation~\cite{assaf_2010_Extinction,assaf_2017_WKB}.
-In order to measure the extinction risk of the population, we define the time-dependent extinction probability (EP), \( \mathcal{P}(t) \), as the probability that the system has reached extinction by time \( t \).
+In order to measure the extinction risk of the disease, we define the time-dependent extinction probability (EP), \( \mathcal{P}(t) \), as the probability that the system has reached extinction by time \( t \).
 The EP increases with time and asymptotically approaches one as \( t \to \infty \).
-Notably, \( \mathcal{P}(t) \) can be related to the mean time to extinction (MTE) $\tau$ in simple time-independent scenarios, see below.
+Notably, \( \mathcal{P}(t) \) can be related to the mean time to extinction (MTE) $\tau$ in simple time-independent scenarios (see Appendix A).
 While analytical expressions for \( \mathcal{P}(t) \) in the large-population limit exist for well-mixed populations, computing the EP becomes highly complicated when degree heterogeneity and assortativity are taken into account.
 In these cases, analytical results are available only under simplifying assumptions, such as near the bifurcation point or for weakly heterogeneous networks with either directed or undirected links \cite{clancy_2018_heterogeneous_populations,hindes_2019_undirected_degree_hetro,korngut_2022_direction,korngut2025_assortative}.
-Naturally, when the rates are explicitly time dependent, this quantity can only be calculated numerically, see below.
+Naturally, when the rates are explicitly time dependent, this quantity can only be calculated numerically, see Sec.~\ref{sec:numeric}.

 Having laid down the general theoretical framework, we now turn to the scenario of a temporary lockdown, in which after the system has settled in the long-lived metastable state, a temporary environmental change occurs.
 Here, at $t=t_0$ the environment switches to a new (constant) state with a lower infection rate for a finite period of time $T$, whereas at time $t_0+T$ the system returns to the original state, with the original infection rate $\beta_0$.
 Thus, the time-dependent infection rate reads